Rules updated as of 4/2/2019

 ii.
 Any defensive player crosses the line of scrimmage before the ball is snapped – Off sides (5 yards and first down).

 iii.
-Any defensive players, not lined up at the designated 7yd or 10yd rush marker crosses the line of scrimmage before the ball is passed, pitched or handed – Illegal Rush (5 yards and first down).
+Any defensive players not lined up at the designated 7 yard or 10 yard rush marker crosses the line of scrimmage before the ball is passed, pitched or handed – Illegal Rush (5 yards and first down).

 c.
 Special circumstances: